What is Pathways?

 Does the Pathways access model meet Family Educational Rights and Privacy Act (FERPA) guidelines?

 Yes, the Pathways team has worked closely with the Office of University Counsel, Pitt IT, and the Registrar’s Office to make sure our access model meets FERPA guidelines.
 In fact, all users of Pathways must watch a video on FERPA recorded by Jen Marco before they are granted access to the platform.

 Is Pathways trying to replace the in-person advising experience with data?

 No, not at all!
 Pathways seeks to give advisors (1) better tools to allow them to spend more time with students and less time on administration and (2) better information so they know which students need more support and outreach.

 What is the Othot piece of Pathways?

 Othot is the artificial intelligence engine of Pathways.
-Using predictive analytics, Othot has two goals: (1) identify students who might need more support to achieve outcomes, like graduating within six years, and (2) offer recommendations about extracurricular activities that could be a good choice for a student given their academic path, to date.
+Using predictive analytics, Othot identifies students who might need more support to achieve outcomes, like graduating within six years.

-Do students see the results of the predictive analytics or recommendations?
+Do students see the results of the predictive analytics?

 No, only advisors and staff associated with extracurricular activities see this information.
 Moreover, these individuals receive specific instructions not to share the specific results with students.